ZakariaLabban/ai-fashion-advisor/tests/api/README.md

 1. Create a new file with the naming convention `test_[api_name].py`
 2. Add appropriate fixtures for authentication and API clients
 3. Add tests for basic connectivity and core functionality
 4. Make sure to add proper cleanup to avoid leaving test data in production services
+5. Use `pytest.skip()` for handling missing credentials or services